 Parameters and Statistics - Critical region and level of significance - one tailed and two tailed tests - Null hypothesis and Alternate hypothesis - Z test for large sample: Test for single proportion and difference of proportions - Test for single mean and difference of means.
-Small sample test: t-test for single mean and difference of wariance - Chi square test for goodness of fit and independence of attributes.
+Small sample test: t-test for single mean and difference of means, F-test for significance of variance - Chi square test for goodness of fit and independence of attributes.